cornerman/py3status-wiki/Write-your-own-modules.md

 * Do **NOT** use **print** on your modules : `py3status` will catch any output and discard it silently because this **would break your i3bar** (see [issue #20](https://github.com/ultrabug/py3status/issues/20) for details).
 * Make sure you **catch any output from any external program you may call from your module**.
 Any output from an external program cannot be caught and silenced by `py3status` and will break your i3bar so please, redirect any stdout/stderr to /dev/null for example (see [issue #20](https://github.com/ultrabug/py3status/issues/20) for details).

+## Example class
+You can find an example class in the [py3status/modules](https://github.com/ultrabug/py3status/tree/master/py3status/modules) folder of the repository, look at the **empty_class.py** file.

 ## Filter i3status output
 You can change any of the i3status modules' output by modifying the **i3s_output_list** (list of dict) parameter received by your module !